By Custom Programs Director Tania Dussey-Cavassini

 6) Do the executives come to your Learning and Development organization to vent or to recharge?

 "I want this place to be a source of positive inspiration for the executives who come here from around the world", said the director of a corporate university I was visiting a month ago.
 "The worst thing which could happen in these challenging times would be that executives come here to complain".
 And rightly so.
 At IMD we notice in rare occasions that participants have been "forced" by their company to attend a development program.
 They appear reluctant and think that development programs are a waste of time and resources.
 Unfortunately, they take this opportunity to meet with their peers only to complain about all kinds of things, instead of making the most of the development initiative.

 At IMD, it is in our DNA to have the fear of getting lost in the L-Cloud.
 It is for this reason that we constantly ask ourselves the question "why?"
 "Why" is the health-check question we ask to make sure whatever we do at IMD is relevant and impactful to the businesses we serve.
 Whatever we do addresses the daily challenges of our clients.
 Whatever language we speak focuses on the development and business needs of our clients, not just their personal training needs.
 Our ultimate goal is to contribute to helping our clients be skilled leaders who hopefully will make informed decisions for the benefit of the people and business they lead.

-Tania Dussey-Cavassini is Director of Partnership Programs at IMD, she also coaches executives in the area of public speaking and communication.
+Tania Dussey-Cavassini is Director of Custom Programs at IMD, she also coaches executives in the area of public speaking and communication.